christian-byrne/apparel/README.md

 - ✅ Testing users
 - ⏩ Testing mobile
 - 🔴 Final Demo Video -> Upload
-  - 5-8 minute screen-capture recording, showing off the final project.
+  - 🔴 5-8 minute screen-capture recording, showing off the final project.
-  - demonstrate as many of the site features as possible.
+  - 🔴 demonstrate as many of the site features as possible.
-  - You should upload this video to a site such as Youtube or Vimeo.
+  - 🔴 You should upload this video to a site such as Youtube or Vimeo.
-  - include a link to this in a file called video.txt in your zipped submission.
+  - 🔴 include a link to this in a file called video.txt in your zipped submission.
-  - You should submit your entire project in a zip file via gradescope (including live.txt and video.txt) by August 6th at 11:59pm.
+  - 🔴 You should submit your entire project in a zip file via gradescope (including live.txt and video.txt) by August 6th at 11:59pm.
 It is critical for you to have your application live on the web, and your video presentation created when you submit.
 If you don’t, you may be subject to lose a significant amount of points.
 On grdescope, you’ll be able to submit this as a team.
 - ⏩ subcategory and type datalist dynamnic fileds based on fashion dictionary schematics/blueprints/guides
 - ⏩ item field categoris dynamically added to `add-item` page based on specific item details (reference description of items in spreadsheet)
 - ✅ placeholder image is the patterns/gradient of colors/prints
 - ⏩ feature to `setInterval` update toast time element
+- ⏩ sort feature on wardrobe and items page sidebars

 ---------